 For SLO #1 and SLO #2, a percentage of how many students scored within the grade ranges (A, B, C, D, and F) will be calculated to represent the students' ability to not only understand the basic concepts, but also to be able to solve a variety of physical situations.
 For SLO #3, a percentage of how many students have lab participation and lab report averages falling within the same grade ranges will be calculated.
 The data will represent the students' ability to assemble, use, and analyze physical systems.
 The Learning Course Objectives are staying the same in the online environment, and instructors will make this as priority.
+Finally

-, Are modifications needed to SLOs or Course Objectives in order to teach this course in the online modality?
-No To be completed by a member of the Curriculum Committee Review Team: CURRICULUM CHAIR REVIEWED: ☐ YES □ No DE REVIEW: M. Worsley ☐ YES ⊠ NO ( CURRICULUM COMMITTEE DIVISION REPRESENTATIVE REVIEWED: ☐ YES □ No
+13. Are modifications needed to SLOs or Course Objectives in order to teach this course in the online modality? ☑ No ☐ Yes - If yes, please explain the changes needed.
+(It is advised that if you are changing course content or objectives that you speak with the Curriculum Co-Chair of Articulation Officer for guidance moving forward)

+CURRICULUM CHAIR REVIEWED: ☐ YES □ NO

+DE REVIEW: M. Worsley ☐ YES ⊠ NO

+CURRICULUM COMMITTEE DIVISION REPRESENTATIVE REVIEWED: ☐ YES □ No